Manmohabe/ClientApp/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
 Angular 17.1.2 requires atleast node version ^18.13.0 .
-Check this for version compartibility `https://angular.io/guide/versions`
+Check this [version compartibility](https://angular.io/guide/versions)

 ## Assumptions